Understand the Consequences of Insufficient Income

 4. Collaboration with Partners:

-Partnering with businesses, community organizations, and volunteers to create a network of support for ALICE households, ensuring they have access to the resources they need.
+Partnering with businesses, community organizations, and volunteers to create a network of support, ensuring they have access to the resources they need.

 5. Tangible Support Services: